elmarquez/cat-detector/README.md

 ![Purchase](purchase.svg)

-Community support is available for free through our Gitter and Google Groups channels.
+Community support is available for free through our [Gitter](https://gitter.io) and [Google Groups](https://groups.google.com) channels.
 We do not monitor these channels, nor do we warranty the correctness of information provided within these venues.

+## Documentation

 ### Build & Run